felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 would like to share, please [let me know](mailto:felix@felixleger.com).

+## A quick recap of the main method

+Here is a brief summary of the method shown in chapter 6:

+1. Read and highlight the golden nuggets.
+1. Write down your highlights.
+1. Find your Star Quotes.
+1. Write down your opinion of the book.

 ## Idea 1: Have a goal

 > *Writing goals down makes them real.*